oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-Maybe this is too extreme but the problem with *if/else* is that they grow to create a really bad code.
+Maybe this is too extreme, but the problem with *if/else* is that they grow to create a really bad code.
 It is too easy when you are fixing a bug to add another *if branch* to manage your case.
-Using if/else also tell us about breaking SRP: normally means that you have several behaviours in one method.
+Also using *if/else* can be seen as a code smell around breaking **Single Responsibility**: it normally means that you are doing too much in your method, that you have several behaviours in one method.

 How do we encapsulate varying behaviour for the same object based on some state?
 Behavioural patterns come to rescue.
-The simplest and more common one is the **Strategy Pattern** but you can use the *Null Object pattern* or **Decorator Pattern**.
+The more common one is **Strategy Pattern**, but you can also use the **Null Object pattern** or **Decorator Pattern**.
 It really depends on the problem.

-In our current example I see that we are have two clear behaviours, one to publish a header, one to publish the rest of the content.
-In this case we can try the **Chain of Responsibility**:
+In our current example I see that we clearly have two behaviours, one to publish a headline of the post, one to publish the rest of the content.
+In this case we can try another *Behavioural pattern*, the [Chain of Responsibility](https://github.com/iluwatar/java-design-patterns#chain-of-responsibility):

+I'm going to create a common interface that will define the behaviour:

 {% highlight c# %}
 public interface IPostPublisher